Prepared by the Williams College Office of Communications, March 2013.

 Of the 534 first-year students who entered in 2006, 91% graduated from Williams within four years and 96% within five years.

 Approximately 44 percent of all students participate in intercollegiate sports (36 percent at the varsity level).
-There are 32 varsity intercollegiate teams (16 men’s and 16 women’s), 8 JV teams, 20 club teams, and a large intramural program.
+There are 32 varsity intercollegiate teams (16 men’s and 16 women’s), 8 junior varsity teams, 20 club teams, and a large intramural program.
+Williams is a member of the New England Small College Athletic Conference (NESCAC).

 There are 30,300 living alumni of record, and 70 regional alumni associations nationwide and overseas.
 Alumni participation in the 2011-12 Alumni Fund was 62.5%.
 More than 58% of the alumni from the classes of 1980 to 2000 have earned at least one graduate or professional degree.
 The most popular graduate disciplines for alumni are management, education, law, and health care.